iaprelev/iaprelev.github.io/index.md

 <!-- ![headshot](4V9A8216.jpg) -->

 Thanks for visiting my personal site!
+I am a junior-year student at UCSD who is passionate about computer science, mathematics, and bringing people together to accomplish great things.

-Please find my LinkedIn and projects below.
+If you would like to know more about me, please find my LinkedIn and projects below.

 <br>